mongodb/specifications/source/client-side-encryption/tests/README.rst

 #.
 Use ``client_encrypted`` to run a "ping" command.

 #.
 Validate that mongocryptd was not spawned.
-This may be done in one of the following was:
+This may be done in one of the following ways:

    - Check that the file ``bypass-spawning-mongocryptd.pid`` does not exist (preferred)
    - Creating a MongoClient to localhost:27021 (or whatever was passed via ``--port``) with serverSelectionTimeoutMS=100